Skip to content

 (v) Taxation system should be strengthened to check tax evasion.

-(viii) The rate of interest, on savings should be more attractive, that will be helpful in savings for future.
+(viii) The rate of interest, on savings should be more attractive, which will be helpful in savings for the future.

-(ix) To provide banking facility among rural people commercial banks will have to introduce flexibility in their banking and banking hours for access banking to common man.
+(ix) To provide banking facilities among rural people commercial banks will have to introduce flexibility in their banking and banking hours for access banking to the common man.

-(x) The Government should try to reduce inflationary pressure to restrict price hike.(BCom Savings and Investments in India Notes Study Material)
+(x) The Government should try to reduce inflationary pressure to restrict price hikes.

 CONCEPT OF INVESTMENT

 Thus, the word investment refers to what has been added to the stock of capital goods in a year.
-It is an expenditure on increasing the nation’s stock of capital like building, machines, tools, bridges, dams, rails, roads etc.
+It is an expenditure on increasing the nation’s stock of capital like buildings, machines, tools, bridges, dams, rails, roads, etc.

 SIGNIFICANCE OF INVESTMENT